 An interactive support group that will explore issues impacting Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Intersex, Asexual, and Pansexual students.

-Wednesdays at 4pm
+Wednesdays at 4pm (University Counseling Center)

 LION UP Recovery Book Club

 The LION UP Recovery Book Club is a weekly Recovery Book Discussion support group.
-Join us as we read through the Big Book of Alcoholics Anonymous.
+Join us as we read through the The Book of Narcotics Anonymous.
 The support group is open to all those who are interested.
 The purpose is to bring faculty, students and staff together for meaningful discussion around topics of recovery.
 Participants discuss the reading, what they learned and what they can relate to.
 This group hosts a moderator and a tag-pass format.

-Overcoming Anxiety and Depression Seminar
+Overcoming Anxiety and Depression

 Monthly psychoeducational and support groups where members learn empowering skills and build support for one another through anxiety and depression.